-3) CONDITION IS NOT MET.
+- 3) CONDITION IS NOT MET.
 The proposed development does not increase flood heights.
-The development does increase public safety threat because more occupants could be located in the house without safe access for the occupants and first responders.

-4) CONDITION IS NOT MET.
+The development does increase public safety threat because more occupants could be located in the two buildings without safe access for the occupants and first responders. - 4) CONDITION IS NOT MET.
 The property currently provides a reasonable use as a single-family residence.
-Increasing the conditioned area on the property by 212% is not considered the minimum necessary.
+Increasing the conditioned area on the property by 378% with two buildings on the lot is not considered the minimum necessary.